brainix/data-mapped/README.md

 ### Join Model (for a Join Table)

-This mixin sets up your class for DataMapper, and adds `created_at` and `updated_at` properties that behave as expected.
-This join model differs from the [normal model](#normal-model) in that the join model doesn't add an `id` property, as it expects for your class to define a composite primary key using `belongs_to` properties.
+This mixin sets up your class for DataMapper, and adds `@created_at` and `@updated_at` properties that behave as expected.
+This join model differs from the [normal model](#normal-model) in that the join model doesn't add an `@id` property, as it expects for your class to define a composite primary key using `#belongs_to` relationships.

 **Rationale**: Tightly control your many-to-many associations.
 This is a helpful pattern to do something to a movie resource any time an actor is